Child Safety and Wellbeing Policy

 Principal will regularly refer to Child Safe standards when addressing staff

-Community teams will regularly refer to our commitment to Child Safety when addressing staff and student teams
+Community Executive Teams will regularly refer to our commitment to Child Safety when addressing staff and student teams

 Development of staff, student and community PD presentations